PaulHax/spin-controls/Readme.md

 ## Differences from THREE.TrackballControls

-#### Raycasting of pointer to trackball
+### Raycasting of pointer to trackball

-With SpinControls, the point on the sphere that was clicked stays under the pointer.
-SpinControls casts a ray through the camera’s perspective to find the point on the trackball sphere the cursor is over.
+To keep trackball point clicked on under the pointer, SpinControls casts a ray through the camera projection.

 THREE.TrackballControls, along with Shoemake’s arcball, use an orthographic projection in their pointer to trackball mapping.
 When the pointer moves over the trackball closer to the edges of the screen, the trackball rotates too much and the trackball point clicked on disconnects from the cursor position.
 With an orthographic camera, this is not a problem.
 With the more common perspective camera, the trackball appears to swim under the pointer.

-#### Continuous rotation beyond 3D viewport or trackball
+### Continuous rotation beyond 3D viewport or trackball

 For large rotations with one gesture, SpinControls continues to rotate when the pointer is off the trackball.
 THREE.TrackballControls/Shoemake stop responding to pointer movement along the line from the pointer to the trackball center.
 Sadly, without using the browser pointer lock API, SpinControls can’t get the relative movement of the mouse when it reaches the edge of the screens and rotation will stop.

-#### Rotation of THREE.Objects
+### Rotation of THREE.Objects

 At its core SpinControls rotates THREE.Objects.
 Option for an axis of spin constraint.

-#### Less performant, more complicated and buggy than THREE.TrackballControls =)
+### Less efficient, more complicated and buggy than THREE.TrackballControls =)

 Use SpinControls when you want: